geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-14/meeting-transcript.md

 I don't know if it needs the other stuff in the cross-host graph PR.
 Okay, I see.
 I see.
 File system is hosted somewhere now.

 ##### **Wozeparrot** [[00:27:36](https://www.youtube.com/watch?v=7hyHb7LBF9M&t=1656)]
 Work this week.
 It's just on the one year eight, the one node.
 I really have reserved for cloud.
 It's pretty slow right now.
-I need to merge hashing in main tiny grid.
+I need to merge hashing in main tinygrad.
 Get it fast.
 For some reason, the hashing tests, the cac tests are broken.

 ##### **Geohot** [[00:28:14](https://www.youtube.com/watch?v=7hyHb7LBF9M&t=1694)]
 And on your branch over.
 And on master.